Gigi Dolin: Professional wrestling persona and style

 Kelly's gimmick was initially based on her past and appearance on My Big Fat American Gypsy Wedding, leading her to use the nicknames "Gypsy Princess" and "Gypsy Queen".
 However, her persona has since adopted more of a gothic and sexual tone, and is now more based on a succubus.
 She uses the nickname "Hell's Favorite Harlot", and is known for using tactics such as biting and licking opponents during matches as a way to psyche them out.
 She has often been compared physically to former WWE wrestler Paige, who also licked her opponents.

+Her main finisher is the Gigi Driver, which is an Abdominal stretch driver.
 As well as being a professional wrestler, Kelly is also a valet and most notably valeted Austin Theory.

+Other media

+Dolin made her video game debut as a playable character in WWE 2K23, and later appeared in WWE 2K24.

 Personal life

 On November 21, 2018, Kelly married fellow professional wrestler Samuel Ratsch, who is best known by his ring name Darby Allin.
 She announced in August 2020 that they were divorcing.
 During an interview on Vickie Guerrero's podcast four months later, she confirmed that she and Allin were no longer married but remained friends.

+Kelly is now in a relationship with professional wrestler Zachary Wentz.
+They got engaged in October 2023.